 Choosing more plant-based, whole food options when you shop is the best way to make sure your grocery bag is truly sustainable, inside and out.
 Did you know that if you just leave meat off your shopping list, you can half your personal carbon footprint.
 If everyone in the U.S. opted to eat lentils and tofu instead of meat, we could redirect enough grain resources to feed 1.4 billion people.
 As our world expands and we struggle to feed more and more people in need, it seems like the best option for everyone is to adopt a diet that has the smallest footprint possible, a plant-based diet.

-So check out some of these awesome plant-based recipes and get planning your next shopping trip!
+So check out the #EatForThePlanet campaign and get planning your next shopping trip!
 You won’t regret it!

 Lead image source: Dean Hochman/Flickr